divergencymcr/divergencymcr.github.io/current/event/april2018/index.md

 ---

 # CONFIGURATION
-layout: archive-events
+layout: current-events
 rootpath: "../../../"
 is_index: true

 # ABOUT THE SHOW - GENERIC
-artist: "Mixology" # the name of the artist or company
+artist: "TBC" # the name of the artist or company
-show: "Come & discover<br>more about us…" # the name of the show
+show: "what is it…" # the name of the show
 artist_size: 1
-show_size: 4
+show_size: 2
-season: "Mixology 27|3|2017"
+season: "new event x|x|2018"
-header_image: "header_19jan.jpg"
+header_image: "header_vase.jpg"

 # ABOUT THE SHOW - LAYOUT
 # artist_size: 1 # optional - size of artist name 1-5.
 Default is 1.
 Set longer names to lower values